Your Request Has Been Submitted Successfully.

 Patina: A natural coloration that develops on full aniline and nubuck leather through the absorption of body oils that can darken and enrich the character of the leather over time.

-Perforated leather: Leather that has small holes cut into the leather to form a pattern and most common used for automotive purposes.
+Perforated leather: Leather that has small holes cut into the leather to form a pattern and is most commonly used for automotive purposes.

 Rawhide: Untanned leather.